historic-trails/website/sites/fort-marcy.md

 > A large number of the troops are daily employed under the direction of Lieutenant Gilmer of the Engineers in erecting a fort for the defense and protection of the city, and as this is the capital of the Territory, a new acquisition to the United States, the fort will be an important and permanent one, and I have this day named it Fort Marcy, and now ask for a confirmation of it.[^4]

-General Kearny's words illustrate that Fort Marcy was the key to the newly acquired land and was the most important building in the area-- a symbol of American rule over the territory.
+General Kearny's words illustrate that Fort Marcy was the key to the newly acquired land and was the most important building in the area--a symbol of American rule over the territory.
 On January 19, 1847, Colonel Sterling Price--the commander at Fort Marcy--received word that [Charles Bent](https://en.wikipedia.org/wiki/Charles_Bent), the Governor of New Mexico, had been killed in the [Taos Revolt](https://en.wikipedia.org/wiki/Taos_Revolt) by Hispano and Puebloan adversaries of American rule.
 Colonel Price sent the 1st Dragoons from Fort Marcy to successfully quell the rebellion.[^5]

 [^4]: Prince, 4
 [^5]: Matthew, 22